Luisa Tisolo

 Luisa Tisolo (born September 20, 1991) is a Fijian rugby sevens player.
+She competed for Fiji at the 2016 Summer Olympics in Rio.

+Rugby career

-She was selected as a member of the Fijian women's national rugby sevens team for the 2016 Summer Olympics in Brazil.
+Tisolo was selected as a member of the Fijian women's national rugby sevens team for the 2016 Summer Olympics in Brazil.
 She scored Fiji’s first try in the Olympic Games.

+On 20 May 2023, Tisolo started for the Fijiana fifteens in their test against the Wallaroos at the Allianz Stadium, her side lost 22–5.